Prithvi1101/EduSync-Streamlined-Student-Administration-Platform/README.md

 communication, data management, and reporting capabilities.

 Instructions:
-1. Zip, download and unzip
+1. Zip, download and unzip.
-2. Change pw and db_name in the DB_Connection.php file
+2. Change pw and db_name in the DB_Connection.php file.
-3. Create tables according to the sql table query file Also, I used XAMPP for this project, you can also use phpstorm if you want.
+3. Create tables according to the sql table query file.
+Also, I used XAMPP for this project, you can also use phpstorm if you want.